-Below, you will find a tentative conference schedule for the 2020 WAIC virtual conference.
-All start times listed are Pacific Standard Time.
-A final schedule will be available soon.
+Below, you will find the conference schedule for the 2020 WAIC virtual conference.

 8:30am New Conference Attendee Orientation